robcxyz/cookiecutter-terragrunt-aws-icon/README.md

 - Once headless is working, render copy of pre_gen_hook in main ouptut dir as well as output of config
 - Once questions have been asked, the project can be re-built based on updating one generated config file from running copy of pre_gen_hook
-- No region questions unless spefically needed
+- No region questions unless specifically needed

 #### Headless Service